-I moved The Former Wife up to her friends’ house in Victor, ID in the foothills of the Tetons.
-Over ten hours in a 15′ U-Haul went as well as could be expected when traveling with a soon-to-be-ex-The Former Wife and an elderly cat.
+I moved a past partner up to her friends’ house in Victor, ID in the foothills of the Tetons.
+Over ten hours in a 15′ U-Haul went as well as could be expected when traveling with a soon-to-be-ex-a past partner and an elderly cat.

 Kelly and Jay were beyond kind to me.
-I enjoyed their hospitality during what must has been an awkward time for everyone involved.
+I enjoyed their hospitality during what must have been an awkward time for everyone involved.

 The view from their home up to Teton Pass was enticing.
 I have not been outside sleeping in the open air and on the ground for a while.
 Far longer than I prefer.